Tongariro Alpine Crossing

 Your finish time and hiking experience remain the same.

-If you planned a shorter walk such as Soda Springs return, alternatives include:
+If you planned a shorter walk (like Soda Springs return), alternatives include:

 • Tawhai Falls Track